finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-*Conditions* are logic statements associated to a data type.
-They are predicates on attributes of objects of that type that evaluate to True or False.
+*Conditions* are logic `expressions <expressions.html>`_ associated to a data type.
+They are predicates on attributes of objects of that type that evaluate to True or False As part of validation all the conditins are evaluated and if any evaluate to false then the validation fails.

 Syntax
 """"""